jagi/meteor-astronomy/README.md

 #### Transformation

-Objects returned from collections that had been set in the class schema definition will be automatically converted to the instance of the proper class.
-However
+Objects returned from collections, which had been set in the class schema definition, will be automatically converted to the instance of the proper class.

 ```js
 Posts = new Mongo.Collection('posts');